Speak to a Saltus expert...

 How high earners can steer clear of the 60% tax trap

 What do we mean?
-Well, for those whose earnings go beyond £100,000 in the tax year, some of their income will effectively be taxed at an eye-watering 60%.
-Now is definitely the time to be talking about this, because a lot of people earning bonuses could find their annual earnings exceed the £100k threshold before the end of the tax year.
-Those people could be in for a rude awakening when they read their payslip.
+Well, for those whose earnings go beyond £100,000 in any tax year, some of their income will effectively be taxed at an eye-watering 60%.
+This should be a particular focus towards the end of the tax year, as individuals often receive bonuses taking them over the £100k threshold at year end.
+They can be in for a fairly uncomfortable read when they receive their payslip.